Or read it with a parent’s heart in mind.

 She did amazing in preschool.

-Not one tear the whole year.
+Not one tear the entire year.

 She was so excited about starting kindergarten at her “sister’s old school“.